MASSACHUSETTS SWIMMING

 and, when the sun is just right, dazzling swimming hole.
 PHOTO6

-POOL [CHES]: Very near the center of
+CHESTER POOL [CHES]: Very near the center of

 the town of Chester.
 Very small pool in the Westfield River- wide, and long.
 Secluded spot, rarely if ever